ngxs/store/docs/concepts/state.md

 }
 ```

 You may ask _"How is this valuable?"_.
 Well, it opens the door for refactoring of your immutable updates into `state operators` so that your code can become more declarative as opposed to imperative.
-We will be adding some standard `state operators` soon that you will be able to use to express your updates to the state.
-Follow the issue here for updates: https://github.com/ngxs/store/issues/545
+You can find more details in our [state operators](https://www.ngxs.io/advanced/operators) documentation.

 As another example you could use a library like [immer](https://github.com/mweststrate/immer) that can
 handle the immutability updates for you and provide a different way of expressing your immutable update